Why 80,000 Hours?

-Our vision: As many people as possible taking high impact careers.
+Our aim is to help as many people as possible lead high-impact careers.

 We aim to embody the following values in carrying out our work.

-Evidence-based – We always look to the best and most up-to-date evidence to underpin our understanding, beliefs and advice.
+Evidence-based – We always look to the best available evidence to underpin our advice – ideally scientific consensus.

-Transparent – We make clear how we reach our conclusions, and also any mis-steps we made along the way: we want others to be able to learn from our mistakes.
+Transparent – We make clear how we reach our conclusions, and also any mis-steps we made along the way.

 How can you get involved?